awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - bucket:  the name of the S3 bucket you used in your notebook.
 It should look like:  `s3://my-amazing-bucket`.

+- region:  the region code for the region where you are running this workshop, either `us-east-1` for N. Virginia, `us-west-2` for Oregon, `us-east-2` for Ohio, or `eu-west-1` for Ireland.

 ```
+# Fill in the values of these four variables
 arn_role=<arn-of-your-notebook-role>
 training_image=<training-image-for-region>
 bucket=<name-of-your-s3-bucket>
+region=<your-region>

 prefix=/sagemaker/data_distribution_types
 training_job_name=linear-replicated-`date '+%Y-%m-%d-%H-%M-%S'`